smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    #### Example
    G92 X10 E90                  ; Allows programming of absolute zero point, by reseting the current position to the values specified.
 ## 1.b New Supported G Codes
-These G codes have been added sine the official Eaglemoss firmware release.
+These G codes have been added since the official Eaglemoss firmware release.
 ### G30 - Single Z-Probe
    ####  Usage
    In its simplest form probes bed at current XY location.
 Otherwise the bed is probed at the specified location